-MAIN‘s Durham branch is the home of their post-diagnostic support service for adults aged 16+.
+MAIN‘s Durham branch is the home of its post-diagnostic support service for adults aged 16+.

 This is available to individuals with an autism diagnosis who do not meet social care criteria.
-The service provides 1:1 support sessions covering a range of topics within 5 key areas:
+And their service provides 1:1 support sessions, which cover a range of topics in these 5 key areas:

 - Understanding your diagnosis

 - Accessing the community and socialising

 MAIN are also able to assist in advocating for autistic individuals, and providing evidence letters where necessary.
 For example:

 - Letters to potential or current employers regarding reasonable adjustments for interviews or workplace environments

 You will meet with a resource worker and a resource co-ordinator as part of MAIN’s post-diagnostic support service.
 While your primary point of contact is the resource co-ordinator, they’ll conduct an initial assessment, create a care plan, and follow up with you as needed.
 Besides, the resource worker is the person you meet with for one-on-one help with specific topics.

 You’ll need to speak to someone through a buzzer at the door to get in.
 If this is anxiety provoking, we recommend taking someone with you.